 They say Finnish is one of the most difficult languages in the world.
 It’s obviously the easiest one for me since I was grown into it but I sort of see the point.
 It’s like the Perl of spoken languages given it’s amazingly flexible and powerful while being mostly logical at the same time.

 Using Finnish puts you into a different mindset.
-Where as English is mostly about doing things, Finnish is more contextual and we a prefer different kind of expression.
+Whereas English is mostly about doing things, Finnish is more contextual and we prefer a different kind of expression.
 It is difficult to explain without teaching you the language first so I’ll try to give you a brief guide to Finnish so you can get along better while visiting React Finland.

 Note that when you try to speak Finnish with a Finn and they realise you aren’t a native, they’ll switch to English as soon as possible.
 This makes it difficult to learn the language properly.
 The best result you can expect is an awkward smile as they try to be polite with you.

-Since the grammar is size of Godzilla and it would take a long post to explain it and this is supposed to be a short one, I will cover some common expressions.
+Since the grammar is the size of Godzilla and it would take a long post to explain it and this is supposed to be a short one, I will cover some common expressions.